Skip to Main Content

 How is a vascular malformation diagnosed?

-After a thorough history and physical exam, the doctor’s first step is to determine whether the abnormality is, in fact, a vascular malformation, and not another type of vascular abnormality such as a hemangioma, which is a benign tumor or noncancerous growth of the blood vessels.
+After a thorough history and physical exam, the doctor’s first step is to determine whether the abnormality is, in fact, a vascular malformation, and not another type of vascular abnormality such as a hemangioma.
+This is a benign tumor or noncancerous growth of the blood vessels.
 A person can have a single isolated vascular malformation or one that involves several vessels.
 In some cases, a vascular malformation turns out to be part of a more complex syndrome that features multiple disorders and affects multiple organs.

 Typically, doctors will order imaging studies to help with diagnosis.
 Imaging studies may include ultrasound, MRI, and/or angiography, an imaging procedure that involves the injection of dye that will outline the blood vessels on an X-ray.